-The formatting string contains regular text and formatting characters such as $n \in n$ denoting end of line, a denoting integer number, and floating point number and s denoting strings.
+The formatting string contains regular text and formatting characters such as 'n' denoting end of line, %d denoting integer number, %f denoting floating point number and %s denoting strings.
 For more information on this topic please see any Python manual or see online Python documentation.